signalive/windows-iana/README.md

 - `findOneIana()`: will return just one string.
 - `findWindows()`: will return a string with a Windows time zone.
 - `findAlias()`: will an array of all IANA aliases, including the one passed as a parameter.
+- `getAllIanaWindowsMap()`: will return an map of all IANA time zones as key, and a Windows time zone as value.

 ## `findOneIana()`